How to Set Up File Storage in Flowise

 - Name it

-SaveFile(or whatever makes sense for your workflow) - Set the description to "Saves a file to cloud storage and returns a download link"
+SaveFile(or whatever makes sense for your workflow) - Set the description to "Saves a file to cloud storage and returns the new file ID"

 Add these input variables in the tool schema:

-fileName(string, required): The name for the saved file, likereport.pdfcontent(string, required): The text content to saveapiKey(string, required): Your Fastio API keyworkspaceId(string, required): Your Fastio workspace ID
+fileName(string, required): The name for the saved file, likereport.mdcontent(string, required): The text content to saveapiKey(string, required): Your Fastio API keyworkspaceId(string, required): Your Fastio workspace ID

 const fetch = require('node-fetch');